roman-grs-pit/covariance-mocks/README.md

 - **Pre-commit**: `pytest -m "unit or (system and not slow)" -v` (< 5 minutes)
 - **Before releases**: Run validation tests in background

-See `TESTING.md` for detailed testing procedures and `CLAUDE.md` for development workflow.
+See `TESTING.md` for detailed testing procedures.

 ## Environment